frederick-vs-ja/Quuxplusone-blog/_posts/2024-06-15-who-uses-trivial-relocation.md

 (compatible only with P1144).
 BSL does not provide its own implementations of `bsl::rotate`, `bsl::swap_ranges`, etc.; those algorithms are just `using`'ed from namespace `std`.

-BSL has of course taken commits from Alisdair Meredith and Mungo Gill, but if any of them were in this particular area, it's not immediately obvious.
+BSL has taken commits from Alisdair Meredith and Mungo Gill, but if any of them were in this particular area, it's not immediately obvious.
 It's never taken commits from Arthur O'Dwyer.